mattia-ficarelli/hackathon_map/README.md

 - Within the London ultra-low emission zone.
 - 20 minutes from both the City and Canary Warf.

 In order to solve the business case a folium map of London was generated.
+Our solution won 1st prize.